BubbatheVTOG/DeskCluster/README.md

   --tags first_run`.
   This will add a user with sudo rights, ssh keys, etc.
 8. After the first run, this command will run the rest of the playbook:
-  `ansible-playbook -i hosts.ini site.yml -u bubba`.
+  `ansible-playbook -i hosts.ini site.yml -u bubba -K`.
 "Bubba" is the user that is set by default.

 ### Static IP Address Example